 van Reesema helped the kids dream even bigger, actor Colton Ryan posted an Instagram story wearing an Eventually Group T shirt to show solidarity, tagging the groups page and surprising all of the members. van Reesema’s brother, Peter, attended Baldwin Wallace Music Conservatory with Ryan, and all three of them were able to set it up without the kids knowing.

 “The kids freaked out, thought it was the coolest thing ever,” said van Reesema.
 “It was cool to see the look on their faces, knowing they made an impact.
 We were doing a fundraiser at the time selling t shirts on an online shop.
 We began selling shirts in Arizona, California, New York.
 People commenting on our post, ‘Saw this organization on Colton’s Instagram, had to support keep doing your stuff!’
 So, the kids wanted to take the next step.’”

 This next step has led to the Broadway Benefit for Suicide Prevention.
-Broadway actor’s Lauren Chapman and Zach Adkins, also a Baldwin Wallace alum, were contacted and agreed to be a part of the benefit concert and that doesn’t look to be the end of it.
+Broadway actor’s Lauren Chapman, a Michigan native, and Zach Adkins, also a Baldwin Wallace alum, were contacted and agreed to be a part of the benefit concert and that doesn’t look to be the end of it.
 The group has been in contact with other actors about another show, with hopes to turn the benefit concert into a concert series.

 “The conversation isn’t just had then it’s over,” said van Reesema.
 “It’s something that should be continued.
 The number one most important thing when addressing mental health is having that first conversation because it’s so hard to have sometimes.
 When you see people who are respected, at the top of their field, people that are young, confident, who know there’s no shame in expressing when you need help.
 That’s really at the heart and soul of our organization.
 We’re trying to destigmatize these conversations and show people that its normal to need help sometimes.”